alegue87/masonite-moma/README.md

 `gunicorn -w 1 wsgi:application --bind localhost:8080`

+for show the port to external:

+`gunicorn -w 1 wsgi:application --bind 0.0.0.0:8080`

-The execution of the application with craft create a double instance of application, it is because the watch-dog used in package Werkzeug don't close the first instance but create another for watching the files changes, threafter is not raccomanded.
+The execution of the application with craft create a double instance of application, it is because the watch-dog used in package Werkzeug don't close the first instance but create another for watching the files changes, thereafter is not raccomanded.

 ### Use job's arguments